bu-ist/sample-plugin/README.md

 ### Example commands

-Now you should have the `codeclimate` command available.
+If using the wrapper scripts, the `codeclimate` command should be available.
 Test it by running `codeclimate version`.

 A list of commands is available on the [Code Climate GitHub page](https://github.com/codeclimate/codeclimate/#commands).
 The following commands can be run in the root of your repository: